-The Company classifies its customers by payor type, including them in either Clinical Institutional or Clinical Insurance, as we believe this best depicts how the nature, amount, timing, and uncertainty of our revenue and cash flows are affected by economic factors.
-The following table summarizes revenue from contracts with customers by payor type for the three months ended March 31, 2018.
+The Company classifies its customers into three payor types, Clinical Institutional, Patients who pay directly or Clinical Insurance, as we believe this best depicts how the nature, amount, timing, and uncertainty of our revenue and cash flows are affected by economic factors.
+The following table summarizes revenue from contracts with customers by payor type for the in the first quarters of 2019 and 2018.

-Three months ended March 31, 2018
+Three months ended March 31,

+· 2019

+· (in tho ısands)

 Genetic Testing Services by payor

-Institutional \$ 4,580
+Institutional \$ 5,119 \$ 4,477

+Patient 102 103

-Insurance 73
+Insurance 149 73

-Total Revenue \$ 4,653
+Total Revenue \$ 5,370 \$ 4,653